99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   -  we can do stuff like if the request is ?=mobile it redirects to a specific instance otherwise if ?=desktop to different one
   - You can register your Lambda functions as targets and configure a listener rule to forward requests to the target group for your
     Lambda function.
-When the load balancer forwards the request to a target group with a Lambda function as a target, it invokes your Lambda function and passes the content of the request to the Lambda function, in JSON format.
+When the load balancer forwards the request to a target group with a Lambda function as a target, it invokes
+    your Lambda function and passes the content of the request to the Lambda function, in JSON format.
+    X-Forwarded-Proto: protocol (HTTP/HTTPS)
+    X-Forwarded-Host: original Host header requested by the client
+    X-Forwarded-For: original IP address of a client
+    X-Forwarded-Port header: original port that the client used to connect

 - network load balancer (NLB): forwards TCP UDP LTS traffic
   - works like app. load balancer, we redirect to certain target groups